Want To Earn Easy Money?

 Like most other common food delivery gig economy jobs — a delivery driver will pick up food and deliver it to the customer’s home.

-The entire processed is mapped out in the Uber Eats delivery app, even getting paid.
+The entire process is mapped out in the Uber Eats delivery app, even getting paid.
 Customers will use the Uber Eats app to pay for the food and driver fees.

 A driver uses a car, bike, scooter, or even on foot, and delivers whenever they want—for an hour, a weekend, or throughout the week.